GoogleChrome/web.dev/src/site/content/en/blog/when-to-use-local-https/index.md

 ## When to use HTTPS for local development

-But you may encounter special cases where `http://localhost` _doesn't_ behave like an HTTPS site—or you may simply want to use a custom site name that's not `http://localhost`.
+You may encounter special cases where `http://localhost` _doesn't_ behave like an HTTPS site—or you may simply want to use a custom site name that's not `http://localhost`.

 **In these cases, you need to use HTTPS for local development.** Here is when this can happen: